 Monitoring of the EMP performance for the proposed project by the Contractor emphasizes early detection, reporting, and corrective action.
-It is divided into three parts, namely:

-• Monitoring of project activities and actions to be undertaken by the Environmental Coordinator (ENC) appointed by the Contractor.
+It is divided into three parts, namely: Monitoring of project activities and actions to be undertaken by the Environmental Officer and the Safety Health Manager appointed by the proponent.

-• The Environmental Coordinator (ENC) shall report all incidents and situations which have the potential of jeopardizing compliance of statutory provisions as well as provisions of this EMP to the Project Proponent.
+- All incidences and situations which have the potential of jeopardizing compliance of statutory provisions as well as provisions of this EMP should be reported to the environmental manager and ultimately the executive management committee. - The Environmental officer and safety and health manager shall take corrective prompt measures, adequate and long-lasting in addressing non-compliance activities.

-• The Environmental Coordinator (ENC) shall take corrective prompt measures, adequate and long-lasting in addressing non-compliance activities or behavior.
-To ensure compliance of the Contractor ENC to the implementation of the EMP, it is highly recommended that an External Environmental Expert is appointed by the proponent to ensure the implementation of the EMP.
+To ensure compliance of the implementation of the EMP, it is highly recommended that a safety health and environment manager is appointed by the proponent to ensure the implementation of the EMP.